mlswg/mls-protocol/draft-ietf-mls-protocol.md

   direct path)
 * A member outside this subtree removes B, blanking B's direct path
 * A adds a new member at C with a partial Commit, adding it as unmerged at Z

+To construct the tree in {{mostly-empty-tree}}:
+* A creates a group with B, C, D
+* A sends a Commit populating its full direct path
+* A removes B and C but has not yet sent a Commit

 To construct the tree in {{evolution-tree}}: